Pay just $7.50 for postage

 I’m linking to my popular article on gluten free beers here for those who would like some recommendations on brands and for those who inevitably are concerned or confused about how a beer could be gluten free.
 There are actually three kinds of beers in the world: barley beers (NOT gluten free); naturally gluten free beers made from gluten free grains; and gluten-reduced beers (NOT safe for celiacs).
 Find out the skinny on all of the above, plus find one that’s just perfect for this cake or for your Friday night in my article.

 One other note about this cake: you do not have to bake it in a bundt pan.
 It’s actually delicious baked in layers, and even makes an impressive birthday cake!

 A few years ago I actually make it just that way for fellow celiac Elisabeth Hasselbeck’s birthday.

 To transform it into a special birthday cake, I doubled the recipe and made 3 layers, the remainder of the batter going toward extra cupcakes which I left at FOX and Friends for the other anchors and crew.
 I always make this cake with Green’s Dubbel Dark Ale and it always receives wows (today’s was no exception!).
 Click here to watch the video of the cake surprise on Fox and Friends!

-If you really want to try the real deal though, ask your favorite local store to carry Green’s beers for you!Print
+If you really want to try the real deal though, ask your favorite local store to carry naturally gluten free beer for you!Print

 (*Note- you will need a large saucepan for this recipe, not a mixer and mixing bowl!)